Anaconda 3: Offspring

 Anaconda 3: Offspring is a 2008 adventure horror television film directed by Don E. FauntLeRoy and stars David Hasselhoff, Crystal Allen, and John Rhys-Davies.
 The film is a sequel to Anacondas: The Hunt for the Blood Orchid (2004) and the third installment in the Anaconda film series.

-It premiered on the Sci-Fi Channel on July 26, 2008, and was followed by Anacondas: Trail of Blood (2009).
+The film premiered on Sci Fi on July 26, 2008.
+It was followed by Anacondas: Trail of Blood (2009).

 Plot

 Animal hunter Stephen Hammett leads a team to capture an anaconda from the Amazon River.
-It is then held at a genetic research facility in Romania owned by Wexel Hall for experimentation where Professor Eric Kane is developing a serum for the Blood Orchid (the one recovered from the fountain after the ruins of the Borneo jungle).
+It is then held at a genetic research facility in Romania owned by Wexel Hall for experimentation where Professor Eric Kane is developing a serum for the Blood Orchid (the one recovered from the fountain after the ruins of the Borneo jungle (Note: As depicted in Anacondas: The Hunt for the Blood Orchid.)).
 The research project is led by Dr. Amanda Hayes and funded by Peter "J.D."
 Murdoch, a well-known industrialist.
 While visiting the facility, Amanda tells Murdoch that the building is ill-equipped to handle the anaconda, which has grown to extraordinary size.
 Murdoch provokes the anaconda with a large flashlight, causing it to go into a violent frenzy.
 As Murdoch, his assistant Pinkus and scientist Daryl are about to leave, the anaconda breaks through the enclosure's wall and kills Daryl.
 As it escapes, it kills many of the people working in the laboratory.
 Amanda and Kane discover that the anaconda has also freed the queen anaconda.
 The anaconda soon sneaks up behind them and crushes Kane before it bites his head off.
 Murdoch calls Hammett to capture both snakes.
 His team arrives first with Amanda and Pinkus going with them.
 At a small farm in the middle of the woods, the owner is eaten alive by one of the snakes.

 The hunting party arrives later and begin formulating a plan of attack.
 During the first confrontation with the snake, two of the party are killed: Grozny is stabbed by the anaconda's very sharp tail and Dragosh gets his head bitten off by the snake.
 The attack also destroys one of the team's vehicles.
 Hammett arrives and gives the team a lecture on how to kill the snake.
 As the group splits up, Amanda heads off in the remaining car with two other team members, Victor and Sofia.
 During the next confrontation with the snake, the anaconda spits acidic venom in Victor's face.
 The car crashes with Victor dying and Sofia thrown out, breaking her leg in the process.
 As Amanda tries to leave the car to help her, the snake reappears and devours Sofia.
 Amanda is rescued by Hammett and both of them escape.